miss-haupt/miss-haupt/README.md

 - 👀 I’m interested in interactive art and creative coding
 - 🌱 I’m currently learning touchdesigner
 - ✨ I' working as a frontend developer
-- 💞️ I’m looking to collaborate on artcombined with technology projects
+- 💞️ I’m looking to collaborate on art combined with technology projects
 - 📫 How to reach me on instagram under miss_haupt